Skip to main content Link Search Menu Expand Document (external link)

 Detailed Learning Objectives

-• Learn about the role and types of interrupts in the Beta CPU, including synchronous (software-driven) and asynchronous (hardware-driven) interrupts.
+• Describe the types of interrupts in the Beta CPU: synchronous (software-driven) and asynchronous (hardware-driven) interrupts.

 • Examine how interrupts are sampled and processed within the CPU’s control system to ensure timely and correct response to external and internal events.